Elena' s AI Blog

 What Are GitHub Gists?

-I used to email code around or paste it into chat apps.
-Terrible formatting, lost indentation, and no way to update anything.
-Gists fix all these problems.
-Yes!
+Before Gists, I used to email code around or paste it into chat apps.
+Formatting broke, indentation was lost, and there was no way to update anything after the fact.
+Gists solve all three problems at once.

 Public vs Private Gists

-When you create a Gist, you choose between public and private (they refer to it as “secret,” but this term is misleading).
+When you create a Gist, you choose between public and private (GitHub labels the private option “secret,” which is a misleading term - see the FAQ below).

-Public Gists appear in search results and on your profile.
-Suitable for code examples you want to share openly, tutorials, and config files that aren’t sensitive.
+Public Appears in GitHub search results and on your profile Open code examples, tutorials, non-sensitive config files

 The file extension matters because it determines syntax highlighting.
 GitHub recognizes most programming languages automatically.